IDMEFv2/.github/profile/README.md

-## Welcome to the official IDMEFv2 standardisation efforts website
+## Welcome to the official IDMEFv2 standardisation initiative website

    The Incident Detection Message Exchange Format version 2 (IDMEFv2) is a universal format to describe any events and incidents detected on cyber and/or physical infrastructures.